Kariboo-Corp/leo-viper/docs/developer.md

 [Hub of XSARM ROS2 packages doc](https://docs.trossenrobotics.com/interbotix_xsarms_docs/ros2_packages.html)
 You'll be able to find all parameters that you can use in the launch files and the nodes.

+[Gazebo Ros Control Doc](https://control.ros.org/master/doc/gz_ros2_control/doc/index.html) A lot of useful information about how to control a robot in gazebo with ROS2.
+This is still in work in progress because the xsarms packages are not fully migrated to this packages.

 ## Future work